 The prospectus signifies two things.
 The first is that you have an acceptable thesis proposal, which you defend at an oral examination.
-The second is that you have completed all of our coursework which comprises (a) the preliminary examinations / demonstration of competence in the three core areas (b) three field course sequences, (c) two Economics 501 presentations, and (d) the department's economic history requirement.
+The second is that you have completed all of our coursework which comprises (a) the preliminary examinations / demonstration of competence in the three core areas (b) the field course requirements, and (c) two Economics 501 presentations.